 Thanks to the basics from a fellow blogger who writes about special diets, I finally have a recipe for homemade chocolate chips.

-This week on Maundy Thursday, I thought I’d make a dessert to take to our church’s Passover Seder so that my family would have a healthy dessert alternative.
-Well, the cookies that I tried from Affairs of Living’s site didn’t turn out so great (though the other kids at our table surprised me by eating a number of them and to be fair, I did alter the original recipe a bit due to dietary restrictions), but the chips sure were a success.
-I’ll have to make another go at the cookies another time.
+This week on Maundy Thursday, I thought I'd make a dessert to take to our church's Passover Seder so that my family would have a healthy dessert alternative.
+Well, the cookies that I made from another blogger's site didn't turn out so great (though the other kids at our table surprised me by eating a number of them and to be fair, I did alter the original recipe a bit due to dietary restrictions), but the chips sure were a success.
+I'll have to make another go at the cookies another time.

 Of course, you can use these in chocolate (carob) chip cookies, or eat them plain.
 Either way, if you are using a healthy sweetener, then you have a great way to get coconut oil into your diet.